 - Help monetize both videos and live streams and reach a paid audience with built-in features

-But these two options, Vimeo vs. Youtube for business, also have their downsides, chief of which is that they’re a place for all video content, regardless of creator, quality, or intent.
+But these two options, Vimeo vs. Youtube for business, also have their downsides, chief of which is that they’re a place for all video content, regardless of the creator, quality, or intent.

-What Does a Video Platform for Business Offer?
+What Does a Video Platform Built for Business Offer?

 On the flip side, a video platform that’s built for business can offer you a whole lot more.
-That’s where Vidyard comes into the mix.
+That’s where a solution like Vidyard comes into the mix.

 Vidyard is a video marketing platform that helps both B2B and consumer businesses drive and measure pipeline and revenue all within the platform.
 It can also integrate with tools you already use like YouTube and Zoom to hit all of your business needs.

-- Integrate with your customer relationship management (CRM) and marketing automation platforms (MAP)
+- Integrate with your CRM and marketing system

 - Capture user-level data